Home

 1. weight = 10, round = True, mossy = False 2. weight = 10, round = True, mossy = False

 Discussion.
-Clone has some problems.
-The main issue is the question of shallow and deep copies.
+Clone has some problems—the main issue is the question of shallow and deep copies.
 ICloneable does not define which kind of cloning is done.

 So The developers using Clone are left guessing.
 This works against the whole point of interfaces, which is to define contracts.

-A summary.
+Summary.
 We explored Clone() and the ICloneable interface.
 It is difficult to use this interface correctly—using custom methods is clearer.

-This page was last updated on May 21, 2023 (simplify).
+This page was last updated on May 30, 2025 (edit).

 Home